dmitryuv/atext-changeset/README.md

 * New attribute operation added: ^X, that removes attribute with index X from the text.
 Unlike original implementation, the format should be removed explicitly.
 * "Remove text" operation should be accompanied by the text and its attributes that is being removed.
 * As a result, invert() function is self-sufficient and does not require specific snapshot version to undo the operation.
 * There should be no code path or situation without explicit check for operation validity to avoid breaked documents.
-Everything should be covered, period.
+Nothing slip through the cracks, period.
 * It works with natural document representation – lines, not a big string.
 This reduces computation complexity on big documents.
 * Complete tests coverage.

 Resulting implementation is fast, solid and reliable. **Bonus**: it's compatible with [ShareJS ottypes API](https://github.com/ottypes/docs) that allows you to easily integrate it with existing OT-aware realtime backend.

-It features all basic OT operations:
+It features all base OT operations:

 * Composition
 * Transformation
 * Invertion